yodeng/runjob/README.md

   --localhost           submit your jobs to localhost, same as '--mode localhost'.
   --sge                 submit your jobs to sge, same as '--mode sge'.
   --slurm               submit your jobs to slurm, same as '--mode slurm'.
-  --batchcompute        submit your jobs to batchcompute, same as '--mode
-                        batchcompute'.
   -N, --jobname <jobname>
                         job name. (default: basename of the jobfile) -L, --logdir <logdir>
-                        the output log dir. (default:
-                        "/home/dengyong/soft/git/runjob/runsge_*_log_dir")
-  -g, --groups <int>    N lines to consume a new job group. (default: 1) --init <cmd>          command before all jobs, will be running in localhost.
+                        the output log dir. (default: "/home/dengyong/soft/git/runjob/runsge_*_log_dir") -g, --groups <int>    N lines to consume a new job group. (default: 1) --init <cmd>          command before all jobs, will be running in localhost.
-  --call-back <cmd>     command after all jobs finished, will be running in
+  --call-back <cmd>     command after all jobs finished, will be running in localhost.
-                        localhost.

 Base Arguments:
   -v, --version         show program's version number and exit -j, --jobfile [<jobfile>]
-                        input jobfile, if empty, stdin is used. (required) -n, --num <int>       the max job number runing at the same time. (default: all of the jobfile, max 1000)
-  -s, --start <int>     which line number(1-base) be used for the first job.
+                        input jobfile, if empty, stdin is used. (required) -n, --num <int>       the max job number runing at the same time. (default: all of the jobfile, max 1000) -s, --start <int>     which line number(1-base) be used for the first job. (default: 1) -e, --end <int>       which line number (include) be used for the last job. (default: last line of the jobfile) -w, --workdir <workdir>
-                        (default: 1)
-  -e, --end <int>       which line number (include) be used for the last job.
-                        (default: last line of the jobfile) -w, --workdir <workdir>
                         work directory. (default: /home/dengyong/soft/git/runjob) -d, --debug           log debug info.
-  -l, --log <file>      append log info to file. (default: stdout) -r, --retry <int>     retry N times of the error job, 0 or minus means do not
+  -l, --log <file>      append log info to file. (default: stdout) -f, --force           force to submit jobs even already successed.
-                        re-submit. (default: 0)
-  -f, --force           force to submit jobs even already successed.
-  -R, --retry-sec <int>
-                        retry the error job after N seconds. (default: 2) -C, --config          show configurations and exit.
-  -M, --mode {local,localhost,sge,slurm,batchcompute}
+  -M, --mode {local,localhost,sge,slurm}
-                        the mode to submit your jobs, if no sge installed, always localhost. (default: sge) --ini <configfile>    input configfile for configurations search.
+                        the mode to submit your jobs, if no sge installed, always localhost. (default: sge) --config <configfile>
+                        input configfile for configurations search.
-  --dag                 do not execute anything and print the directed acyclic
-                        graph of jobs in the dot language.
+  --dag                 do not execute anything and print the directed acyclic graph of jobs in the dot language.
-  --dag-extend          do not execute anything and print the extend directed
-                        acyclic graph of jobs in the dot language.
+  --dag-extend          do not execute anything and print the extend directed acyclic graph of jobs in the dot language.
-  --strict              use strict to run, means if any errors, clean all jobs and
+  --strict              use strict to run, means if any errors, clean all jobs and exit.
-                        exit.
   --quiet               suppress all output and logging.
+  --show-config         show configurations and exit.

+Rate Arguments:
+  -r, --retry <int>     retry N times of the error job, 0 or minus means do not re-submit. (default: 0) -R, --retry-sec <int>
-  --max-check <float>   maximal number of job status checks per second, fractions
-                        allowed. (default: 5)
-  --max-submit <float>  maximal number of jobs submited per second, fractions
-                        allowed. (default: 20)
+                        retry the error job after N seconds. (default: 2) --max-check <float>   maximal number of job status checks per second, fractions allowed. (default: 5) --max-submit <float>  maximal number of jobs submited per second, fractions allowed. (default: 20)

-Time Control Arguments:
+Time Arguments:
   --max-queue-time <float/str>
-                        maximal time (d/h/m/s) between submit and running per job.
+                        maximal time (d/h/m/s) between submit and running per job. (default: no-limiting) --max-run-time <float/str>
-                        (default: no-limiting)
-  --max-run-time <float/str>
-                        maximal time (d/h/m/s) start from running per job.
+                        maximal time (d/h/m/s) start from running per job. (default: no-limiting) --max-wait-time <float/str>
-                        (default: no-limiting)
-  --max-wait-time <float/str>
                         maximal time (d/h/m/s) start from submit per job. (default: no-limiting) --max-timeout-retry <int>
                         retry N times for the timeout error job, 0 or minus means do not re-submit. (default: 0)

-Sge/Slurm Arguments:
+Resource Arguments:
   -q, --queue [<queue> ...]
-                        the queue/partition your job running, multi queue can be sepreated by whitespace. (default: all accessed queue) -m, --memory <int>    the memory used per command (GB). (default: 1) -c, --cpu <int>       the cpu numbers you job used. (default: 1)
+                        queue/partition for running, multi-queue can be sepreated by whitespace. (default: all accessed) -c, --cpu <int>       max cpu number used. (default: 1) -m, --memory <int>    max memory used (GB). (default: 1) --node [<node> ...]   node for running, multi-node can be sepreated by whitespace. (default: all accessed) --round-node          round all define node per job for load balance

-Batchcompute Arguments:
-  --out-maping <dir>    the oss output directory if your mode is "batchcompute",
-                        all output file will be mapping to you OSS://BUCKET-NAME. if not set, any output will be reserved.
-  --access-key-id <str>
-                        AccessKeyID while access oss.
-  --access-key-secret <str>
-                        AccessKeySecret while access oss.
-  --region {beijing,hangzhou,huhehaote,shanghai,zhangjiakou,chengdu,hongkong,qingdao,shenzhen}
-                        batch compute region. (default: beijing)
 ```

 ##### qs/qcs:

 ```
 $ qs --help
-For summary all jobs
+For summary jobs
 Usage: qs [jobfile|logdir|logfile]
        qcs --help
        qslurm